 And you can be absolutely sure that just as the difficult and trying ‘bad’ times do come along, so do the joyous good times.
 This is the reflection in all of our lives of the continual growth and development that, if we can just relax into it, can help us to mature and develop into the amazing people we are meant to be.

 And know, or perhaps reflect on, how even welcome change can be alarming.
 The fear of not knowing can sometimes overwhelm us and stop us taking a chance and embracing good fortune through fear and suspicion.
 Experiments found that the luckiest people in the world are the ones that believe themselves to be lucky, too long to explain here, suffice to say that people who consider themselves lucky are always on the lookout for opportunity and low and behold they find opportunities.

-As a family we often reflect on the deeply irritating, but obviously truthful, quote of Nietzsche – that which does not kill us makes us stronger.
-Sometimes I am quite clear I have no desire to be any stronger but equally I know I am becoming wiser, more compassionate and more aware of a bigger picture.
+As a family, we often reflect on the deeply irritating, but obviously truthful, quote of Friedrich Nietzsche “That which does not kill us makes us stronger“.
+Sometimes I am quite clear I have no desire to be any stronger but equally, I know I am becoming wiser, more compassionate and more aware of a bigger picture.
 Perhaps the gift is to pass on to others?

 Hold tight to the knowledge that the endless movement and change in your life is just doing what it is meant to do.
 Leading you to the amazing, fulfilled and unique person you are meant to be.